October 22, 2024 | 4 min read

 However, some abstracts do face rejection based on the following reasons:

-4. Late submission - Abstract was submitted after the deadline.
+• Late Submission: The abstract was submitted after the deadline.

 Summary